The Nikkei Matsuri is a Japanese festival at Burnaby‘s Nikkei Museum and Cultural Centre. It’s usually on the Labour Day Weekend in September.

 Nikkei Matsuri Japanese Festival

-In normal years at the event there are tea ceremonies, numerous performances, a marketplace, food vendors and a variety of family-friendly activities.
+At the event there are tea ceremonies, numerous performances, a marketplace, food vendors and a variety of family-friendly activities.
 In years with good weather, as many as 14,000 people attend over the course of the weekend.

 When is the Nikkei Matsuri?